SwapnilPande/SwapnilPande.github.io/_news/efr_open_sauce.md

 We also redesigned almost all of the software stack to better support live demos.
 This included building a GUI to capture a picture and show the users the pipeline proessing steps, retuning the piepline to better capture facial features, and reducing the processing time from ~8 minutes to under 50 seconds.

+It was incredibly inspiring to meet creators equally as passionate as us in all of their various niches.
+We met new collaborators, shared insights on the content creation industry, and made lifelong friends.
+I can't wait to be back next year.
+We have more in store for the Etchbot, subscribe to our channel to see what's next!

 ## Press coverage

 <style>